magic-fields-team/Magic-Fields-2/readme.txt

 == Changelog ==

+= 2.3.2.2 =
+* better way of handle error in image thumbnails
+* fix problem of maxlength in textbox
+* fixes for localization

 = 2.3.2.1 =
 * Change text domain for localization ( translate.wordpress.org )
 * minor fixes in css